SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 - List the missing GitHub origins in Software Heritage archive
 - Implement and deploy massive ingestion tools at CINES
 - Clone and ingest the missing origins at CINES
-- Generate dedudplicated datasets for retrieval in the main archive
+- Generate deduplicated datasets for retrieval in the main archive

 **KPIs**